Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 settling our bill, they took us to Crane Lake where we cleared automated customs.

+For most of the day, mosquitoes were about average.
+But at around 20:00, they turn into a pestilence.
+Having said that, tonight, because of the misting rain and calm winds, they chased us into the tent a bit earlier.
+On a wind protected portage, they were sometimes more of an annoyance.

+At the beginning of the trip we sweated a lot on the portages and when we first went to the tent.

+The new Big Agnes tent is a marked improvement over the Timberline 4 that it replaced.
+It's lighter, smaller when packed, roomy for two and gear, and is more stable in the wind.
+So far, it's only faults are the issues with closing its door and undoing the toggle for the rain fly.
+The Timberline zippers had the same problem, though they were less finicky.

 Some Apple defect locked the satellite conversation with Leslie, so I'm very glad I had the inReach.
-For some reason, perhaps an older phone, I was unable to message Brenda even when it was working well.
 Also, it was much harder to get a satellite fixed here than in Boise.
 Perhaps a combination of latitude and that there are many more trees?

-We didn't count packs at the end and were so focused on tying down the canoe that we left the pack with all of our clothes, sleeping bags etc. on the docks at Crane Lake.
-Fortunately, someone at Scott's brought the pack and my PFD in and will hold them.
+We were so focused on tying down the canoe that we left the pack that held all of our clothes, sleeping bags etc., and my PFD on the docks at Crane Lake.
+We did so well tracking things&mdash;sounding off before leaving a portage or a camp.
+And then we didn't.
+Fortunately, someone at Scott's brought them in, and will hold them.
 Royce will get them after the party for Ripley.

 ## 2025-08-21 Leave Eau Claire